Package 'BIOMASS'

 corner_plot_ID

-If dealing with multiple plots : a vector indicating plot IDs for corners.
+If dealing with several plots: a vector indicating plot IDs for corners.

 tree_plot_ID

-If dealing with multiple plots : a vector indicating tree plot IDs.
+If dealing with several plots: a vector indicating tree plot IDs.

 Details